 Does 301 Redirect help SEO?

-Many SEO experts look into how PageRank and 301 redirects work together.
+Many professional SEO services experts look into how PageRank and 301 redirects work together.
 If you don’t know what PageRank is, it’s the formula Google uses to figure out a page’s value and authority based on how many and how good its links are.

 Google considers PageRank isn’t the only thing, but most experts agree that a higher PageRank means a higher ranking in search results.
 And for this you need professional seo service.